SH4DY/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/070_containers/010_ecs/020_ecs_task/30-fix-repeat/_index.en.md

 services: true
 ---

+## Improvement ideas

+We could make multiple improvements to the current state of the application:

+ 1. The app inside the container can be improved to *read* the current state (i.e. which indexes were already written into the DB) and continue it's work from there.
+ 2. You could implement a re-start mechanism through an independent process.
+This process could frequently check the health of the processing job and the progress in the database.
+If needed it could restart the task.
+You could use [Amazon EventBridge](https://aws.amazon.com/eventbridge/) and [AWS Lambda](https://aws.amazon.com/lambda/) for this purpose.
+ 3. Alternatively, consider a re-architecture where an [Amazon SQS](https://aws.amazon.com/sqs/) queue is used to contain every work item.
+The app could simply poll one item after another and process them.
+If the app is interrupted, the queue is carries state implicitly.

+In this chapter we will focus on **improvement area 1**.
+This will allow us to save the time needed to re-process items that were already written to the database.

+Improvement **2** would further eliminate manual effort, as it could automatically restart an interrupted process.

+Improvement **3** is an elegant way to allow parallelization of processing, as the queue simply holds all work items and multiple containers can pick up work items from the queue.

-## Learning and Improving
+## Checkpointing

 In the previous section we have identified that our ECS task doesn't capture progress: Every time it's interrupted, it starts from scratch.

-Now we want to improve the application and re-run the FIS experiment.
+The idea of checkpointing is to save processing time (and consequently cost) whenever our task is interrupted.
+If a complete run would take hours and the task is interrupted, we want it to restart at the index it was interrupted at.

 ### Improve the application